Omval: Notable buildings

 The Omval business district as seen from the south.

-Until 1964, the Omval was home to the former Blooker factory, well known in the Netherlands for producing cocoa solids.
+Until 1964, the Omval was home to the former Blooker factory, well known in the Netherlands for producing cocoa powder.
 The factory's guardhouse (1886) was reconstructed in 2003 and currently houses a bar and restaurant.
 Other former businesses at the Omval include the Puralimento fruit preserves factory, Efa Produka vacuum cleaners, Erdal shoes polishes, the Netherlands Ministry of Defence, a postal and telecommunications school, Bertels oil refinery and Maschmeijer Aromatics.

 In 1987, the Amsterdam municipal council approved plans to build three skyscrapers in the Omval district, to be named after Dutch painters.
 The first building to be completed was the Rembrandt Tower (1995), modelled after the Empire State Building in New York City, which became the tallest building in the city.
 With its 135 meters, it has become a notable landmark in the city's skyline.
 In 2001, the Mondriaan Tower and Breitner Tower were completed.
 The Breitner Tower became the headquarters of Philips Electronics and is therefore also known as the Philips Tower.
 The Mondriaan currently houses the headquarters of Delta Lloyd Insurance Group and Rabobank Amsterdam.

 Next to the Rembrandt Tower, on the site of the headquarters of the former Postbank, is the Leeuwenburg building of the Hogeschool van Amsterdam (HvA), the city's university of applied sciences.
 Covering a total of 65,000 square meters, Leeuwenburg is one of the largest campuses of HvA.